Trusts

 Here Are a Few Details That May Help Simplify Things

-If you create a revocable trust, unless otherwise specified, only you can change it.
+If you create a trust, unless otherwise specified only you can change it.
 Therefore:

-• Living trusts are usually revocable before your death and irrevocable if the trust exists after your death, although you can create an irrevocable living trust;
+• Living trusts are usually revocable before your death, although you can create an irrevocable living trust, and irrevocable if the trust exists after your death;

 • A living trust also becomes irrevocable if you become incapacitated;